Thinking of trying to grow hydroponic basil? Let’s learn more about this precious herb before you start to grow it.

 You can watch the tutorial by Epic Gardening to help you understand more.

-If you do not want to follow many steps and just want simple steps to growing Basil hydroponically, you can use this method.
+If you do not want to follow many steps and just want simple steps to grow Basil hydroponically, you can use this method.

 This method is also suitable for someone who just started to grow Basil and has no Basil plant yet.